 Questions about your military divorce?
 Contact the Law Office of Bryan Fagan, PLLC

-If you are interested in learning more about your rights as a member of the military or are the spouse of a military member interested in doing so please do not hesitate contact the Law Office of Bryan Fagan, PLLC.
-A free of charge consultation is only a phone call away and can help assist you in charting a plan towards accomplishing whatever goals you have in mind for yourself.
+If you are interested in learning more about your rights as a member of the military or are the spouse of a military member interested in doing so please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+A free-of-charge consultation is only a phone call away and can help assist you in charting a plan for accomplishing whatever goals you have in mind for yourself.
 We represent clients across southeast Texas and would be honored to do the same for you.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”